10 Reasons to Move to St. Augustine

 Plus, many smaller venues offer live music every week, consisting of both local acts and others from away.
 In fact, you can wander along the streets of St. Augustine nearly any afternoon or evening and hear music from the different establishments.
 It’s a great way to learn more about the local music scene.

 Whether you want to listen, play, or dance you’ll find your music scene in St. Augustine.
 This was #1 on my husband’s list.
 Once he experienced the music scene here, no other town would do.
+Our LIVE MUSIC calendar can be found here.
 The photo is of the St. Augustine Amphitheatre at an evening concert.